Cxemcast 033 – Voin Oruwu

 They can be described as alternative pop music, but we’ll talk about them later.

-You have a release planned on Kiev House label?
+You have a release planned with Kiev House label.
 What is it going to be like?

-I was very inspired by the movement of lo-fi sound and by Kyiv, as always.
-I also like the direction that Max chose for label’s releases.
+I was inspired by the movement of lo-fi sound, and by Kyiv, as always.
+I also like the direction that Max chose for the label’s releases.
 So this release was meant to be!

 It is growing.
-It’s nice to know that we are currently in the verve of its development and may even have influence on what is happening.
-I’m glad that there are many young musicians and pleased with successes of already experienced guys in the world.
+It’s nice to know that we are currently in the thick of its development, and that we can even influence on what is happening.
+I’m glad that there are many young musicians, and pleased with the successes of the experienced guys on the global scene.
 It is cool.
-Everything goes slowly but confidently.
+Slowly, but confidently, it goes on.
 Or maybe not slowly.

-Do you have plans to release on foreign labels?
+Do you have plans to release on any foreign labels?

 Yes, of course.
-I’ve signed on a few tracks, however there is still an unreleased album - its fate interests me the most at the moment.
+I’ve signed on a few tracks, however there is still an unreleased album - its fate is my priority at the moment.

-Now the boys are actively trying to find some form that would not be lost among all that is happening in our city.
-In fact, I’d love to talk much about Illuminate.
-We believe that we can turn this into some kind of platform.
+Now boys are actively trying to find some form that would not be lost among all that is happening in our city.
+In fact, I’d love to talk more about Illuminate.
+We believe that we can turn this into some kind of a platform.